 - The problem of computing a polynomial is "embarrassingly" parallelizable: just divide the domain to compute in N chunks and evaluate the expression for each chunk. - This can be easily implemented in Python by, for example, using the multiprocessing module.
 See poly-mp.py script. - Using 2 cores, the 0.86 sec is slowed down to 0.88 sec!
-WTF? - Why did I buy this super-duper quad-core i7 HT CPU for? (except for bitcoin mining of course)
+WTF? - Why do I even buy a multi-core computer?